Keithsel/courscape/README.md

 - `--course`, `-c`: Course slug(s) to process (comma-separated)
 - `--spec`, `-s`: Specialization slug(s) to process (comma-separated)
 - `--manual-login`, `-m`: Force manual login
 - `--from-config`, `-f`: Read course/specialization from config file.
 To use this option, specify the courses and specializations in the `.env` file.
+Using this option will skip the `--course` and `--spec` options.

 ## Getting Course/Specialization Slugs